CharlesCardot/CrystalStructureManipulation/README.md

 impurity_coords = "center"
 ```

-This is makes it easy to automate the generation impurity cifs which can be directly transfered into an electronic structure code using something like cif2cell.
-This script uses the common libraries numpy and pymatgen.
+This is makes it easy to automate the generation impurity cifs which can be directly transfered into an electronic structure code using something like [cif2cell(https://github.com/torbjornbjorkman/cif2cell).
+This script uses two common libraries: numpy and pymatgen.

 ## RUNNING

-There are 4 inputs: The cif location, supercell size, impurity element, and impurity coordinates.
-The first two are fairly self explanatory, with the other two being straight forward but with some additional details for ease of use.
+There are 4 parameters: The file name, supercell size, impurity element, and impurity coordinates.
+The first two are fairly self explanatory, and the last two are straight forward but have some additional details that improve the utility of the script.
 See the included `NiO_example.ipynb` jupyter notebook for a quick example.

 #### Impurity Element
 The impurity element (`impurity_elm`) can be the same as one of the atoms already contained in the cif file.
 This is useful when you want a symmetry recuded version of the cif, but not something that is just a P1 spacegroup.
 This could be used when an electronic structure code only allows you to modify particular Wycoff positions, but you only want to change something about a single atom.